lahavlipson/SimpleGL/README.md

 Cursor: change the viewing direction of the camera

+(TODO) P: print the current configuration.

+H: hide/remove the current instance or all instances in this category.

+U: unhide the current instance or all instances in this category.

 1: decrease the current instance's X position

 2: increase the current instance's X position